 List of Contents

-The global data center power market size was calculated at USD 20.25 billion in 2024 and is predicted to increase from USD 22.93 billion in 2025 to approximately USD 70.21 billion by 2034, expanding at a CAGR of 13.24% from 2025 to 2034.
+The global data center power market size is accounted at USD 22.93 billion in 2025 and predicted to increase from USD 25.97 billion in 2026 to approximately USD 70.21 billion by 2034, expanding at a CAGR of 13.24% from 2025 to 2034.
 The market is driven by the rising demand for reliable, energy-efficient, and scalable power infrastructure to support growing digitalization and cloud computing.

 Data Center Power Market Key Takeaways